chmouel/blog/content/posts/self-signed-certs.md

 minica -domains $domain
 ```

-(if it's already generated then the minica command will fail then make sure it's not)
+(if it is already generated then the `minica` command will fail then make sure it's not)

-2. Then a create a kubernetes secret out of it which we will call `$sec_name` on
+2. You will hen create a Kubernetes secret out of it which we will call `$sec_name` on
-   namespace `$namespace` using the generate secret from minica.
+   namespace `$namespace` using the generate secret from `minica.`

 ```bash
 key_file=minica/${domain}/key.pem